rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 had little affect on the geometry and spectra, but could lead to large errors in the thermodynamic values.

+:cite:t:`Fu_2019` applied GEBF14 and PBC-GEBF14 to studying the excited state spectra of uracil.
+To this end GEBF14 was combined with QM/MM.
+The study looked aqueous, amorphous, and crystalline uracil.
+GEBF approximated excited state energies were computed using TD-:math:`\omega`B97X-D/6-311++G(d,p) and compared to experiment.
+For aqueous and crystalline uracil peak maximums were off by 10 nm.

 ************
 GEBF Reviews
 ************